-(2) Consists of shares of common stock held by LifeArc.
-The board of trustees of LifeArc retain overall and ultimate responsibility for its affairs and are responsible for the management of the LifeArc's activities, including the voting and investment power over the LifeArc shares.
-The board of trustees of LifeArc are and .
-The address of LifeArc is Lynton House, 7-12 Tavistock Square, London, WC1H 9LT United Kingdom.

-(3) Consists of shares of common stock owned directly by AI ETI LLC and that may be deemed to be beneficially owned by Access Industries Holdings LLC ("AIH"), Access Industries Management, LLC ("AIM") and Len Blavatnik because (i) AIH indirectly controls all of the outstanding voting interests in AI ETI LLC, (ii) AIM controls AIH and (iii) Mr. Blavatnik controls AIM and holds a majority of the outstanding voting interests in AIH.
+- (2) Consists of shares of common stock held by LifeArc.
+The board of trustees are responsible for the general control and management of the administration of LifeArc, including the exercise of any voting or other rights attaching to its shares in Eliem Therapeutics, Inc. The board of trustees of LifeArc are John Stageman, Daniel Morgan, David Zahn, Paul Mussenden, Aisling Burnand, Mike Romanos, Melanie Lee, Les Hughes, Lynne Robb, Andrew Mercieca and Jo Pisani.
+The address of LifeArc is Lynton House, 7-12 Tavistock Square, London, WC1H 9LT United Kingdom. - (3) Consists of shares of common stock owned directly by AI ETI LLC and that may be deemed to be beneficially owned by Access Industries Holdings LLC ("AIH"), Access Industries Management, LLC ("AIM") and Len Blavatnik because (i) AIH indirectly controls all of the outstanding voting interests in AI ETI LLC, (ii) AIM controls AIH and (iii) Mr. Blavatnik controls AIM and holds a majority of the outstanding voting interests in AIH.
 Liam Ratcliffe, a member of our board of directors, is Head of Biotechnology at Access Industries, Inc., which is an affiliate of AI ETI LLC.
 Each of AIM, AIH, Mr. Blavatnik and Mr. Ratcliffe, and each of their affiliated entities and the officers, partners, members and managers thereof, disclaims beneficial ownership of the shares held by AI ETI LLC.
-The address of AI ETI LLC is c/o Access Industries, Inc., 40 West 57th Street, 28th Floor, New York, NY 10019.

-(4) Consist of shares of stock held by ICG Life Sciences SCSp (ICG).
+The address of AI ETI LLC is c/o Access Industries, Inc., 40 West 57th Street, 28th Floor, New York, NY 10019. - (4) Consist of shares of stock held by ICG Life Sciences SCSp (ICG).
 ICG is indirectly, wholly owned by Intermediate Capital Group PLC which is deemed to have voting and investment power over the shares held of record of ICG.
 The address of the entities listed above is Procession House, 55 Ludgate Hill, London EC4M 7JW.